 \section{Introduction}

-Nonlinear programming (NLP) is a key technique for both large-scale decision making, where difficulty arises due to the sheer number of variables and constraints, as well as real-time embedded systems, which need to solve many NLPs with similar structure quickly and robustly.
+Nonlinear programming (NLP) is a key technique for both large-scale decision making, where difficulty arises due to the sheer number of variables and constraints, and real-time embedded systems, which need to solve many NLPs with similar structure quickly and robustly.
 Within NLP, quadratic programming (QP) plays a fundamental role as many real-world problems in optimal control~\citep{anderson2007optimal}, portfolio optimization~\citep{markowitz1952portfolio,boyd2013performance,boyd2017multi}, and machine learning~\citep{huber1964robust,cortes1995support,tibshirani1996regression,candes2008enhancing} can be represented as QPs.

-Furthermore, sequential quadratic programming (SQP) methods utilize QP as a submodule to solve much more complicated problems where the objective and constraints may be nonlinear and non-convex, such as in nonlinear model predictive control~\citep{diehl2009efficient,rawlings2020model}, state estimation~\citep{aravkin2017generalized}, and power grid optimization~\citep{montoya2019sequential}.
+Furthermore, sequential quadratic programming (SQP) methods utilize QP as a submodule to solve much more complicated problems where the objective and constraints may be nonlinear and nonconvex, such as in nonlinear model predictive control (MPC)~\citep{diehl2009efficient,rawlings2020model}, state estimation~\citep{aravkin2017generalized}, and power grid optimization~\citep{montoya2019sequential}.
 SQP itself can even be used as a subproblem for solving mixed integer NLPs~\citep{leyffer2001integrating} and large-scale partial differential equations~\citep{fang2023sqp}.